Classification of Students

 A background in English must prepare a student to write well and to read intelligently and analytically, with depth and sensitivity of comprehension.

 Material should include two of the following areas: biology, chemistry, or physics.

 College Coursework Taken While Still in High School

 International students are those who are neither citizens nor permanent residents of the United States.
-Though the required admission documents can vary depending upon individual circumstances, all international applicants must submit a completed application for admission, official transcripts in the native language, certified English translation of all transcripts, TOEFL or IELTS scores, and an affidavit of financial support.
+Though the required admission documents can vary depending upon individual circumstances, all international applicants must submit a non-refundable application fee, a completed application for admission, official transcripts in the native language, certified English translation of all transcripts, proof of English proficiency, and an affidavit of financial support.
 Please read appropriate application requirements for first-year or transfer students.
 Prospective applicants should carefully read the description of requirements on the Undergraduate Admission website (apply.iit.edu).